About this site

 What is Te Ara?

 ‘Te ara’ in Māori means ‘the pathway’.
 Te Ara – The Encyclopedia of New Zealand offers many pathways to understanding New Zealand.
-When complete, it will be a comprehensive guide to the country’s peoples, natural environment, history, culture, economy, institutions and society.
+It is a comprehensive guide to the country’s peoples, natural environment, history, culture, economy, institutions and society.

 Te Ara consists of a series of themes, appearing progressively between 2005 and 2014: